The Victorian Sleuth returns to our screens in an all action film

 - Slip 7: The fight with Dredger around the ship in slip 7

-The Dockyard remains a top Kent filming location due to its unblemished historical surroundings, authentic backdrops, cobbled streets and Georgian and Victorian architecture.
+The Historic Dockyard Chatham remains a top Kent filming location due to its unblemished historical surroundings, authentic backdrops, cobbled streets and Georgian and Victorian architecture.
 It has previously been used in productions such as BBC’s Oliver Twist (2007), The Golden Compass (2007) and Vanity Fair (2005).

 Sherlock Holmes was released in cinemas on December 2009 and is now available to buy on DVD.